 - The argument pv will be positive in the RRI function.

 - The first or initial value for the IRR function has to be negative.

 - In the XIRR function, the cash flows must contain at least one negative value otherwise it’ll return a #NUM! error.

-- For non-periodic cash flows, the percentage of CAGR for a similar future value won’t be identical with the CAGR calculated for the periodic cash flows.
+- For non-periodic cash flows, the percentage of CAGR for a similar future value won’t be identical to the CAGR calculated for the periodic cash flows.

 I hope all of the methods mentioned in this article will now help you to apply them in your Excel spreadsheets when you need to calculate compound annual growth rate (CAGR) with a formula.
 If you have any questions or feedback, please let me know in the comment section.
-Or you can check out our other articles related to Excel functions on this website.
+Goodbye!

-- How to Create Quarterly Compound Interest Calculator in Excel
+- How to Calculate 3-Year CAGR with Formula in Excel

-- How to Calculate End Value from CAGR in Excel (6 Methods)
+- How to Create CAGR Graph in Excel